ThomasLengeling/KinectPV2/README.md

 Library is curretly in develop, and only tested on my PC, with the DevPreview1406

+#### Install

-First install KinectSDK v2.0
+- First install KinectSDK v2.0

-Copy KinectPV2 folder to your processing libraries sketch folder.
+- Copy KinectPV2 folder to your processing libraries sketch folder.

 #### Examples